Klatcy/DSA-Project-.-Amazon-Product-Review-Analysis-/README.md

 12. Which categories have products with the highest discounts?

-13. Identify the top 5 products in terms of rating and n
+13. Identify the top 5 products in terms of rating and

 ---
 ### Data Analysis